Large Language User Interfaces: Voice Interactive User Interfaces powered by LLMs: Challenges

 \subsection{Model Selection \& Training}

-For our framework, an engine that is capable of high-level logical reasoning, understanding and general task capability was paramount.
+For our framework, an engine that is capable of high-level logical reasoning, comprehension, and general task capability was paramount.
 A multimodal pipeline was found to be most efficient in allowing for the balancing of inference times between models with parameter sizes appropriate for the task, as opposed to a single overkill model wasting processing time on smaller classification jobs.
-Tasks that could be accurately and fastest completed by smaller models were assigned a certain model, while more complex tasks such as input comprehension, parameter extraction and parsing were given their own appropriate models.
+Tasks that could be accurately and fastest completed by smaller models were assigned models accordingly, while more complex tasks such as input comprehension, parameter extraction and parsing were given their own appropriate models. \\

-For each task, many models were researched, to balance accuracy and speed.
-We found ROBERTA models (\cite{liu2019roberta}) fine-tuned on datasets such as SQUAD2 (\cite{rajpurkar2018know}) were efficient at the task.
-For comprehension and parsing upon our application library, we found that even powerful and large models such as Google's XL T5 (\cite{raffel2023exploring}) pre-trained to perform well with general multi-task capabilities simply cannot achieve the desired accuracy across our simple application library.
-The clear answer would be to employ larger and more powerful models, however, inference times and computational resources quickly become a concern.
+For each task, many models were researched with the goal to balance accuracy and speed.
+We found ROBERTA models \cite{liu2019roberta} fine-tuned on datasets such as SQUAD2 \cite{rajpurkar2018know} were efficient at entity extraction tasks in terms of speed, yet lacked precision when challenged with convoluted extractions.
+For such comprehension and parsing, we found that even powerful and large models such as Google's XL T5 \cite{raffel2023exploring} pre-trained to perform well with general multi-task capabilities simply cannot achieve the desired accuracy across our application library.
+The clear answer would be to employ larger and more powerful models, however, inference times and computational resources quickly become a concern.\\

-Custom fine-tuning was key and opened a pathway for us to research how to achieve generalization well enough to output consistently formatted and precise results.
+Custom fine-tuning was key and opened a pathway for us to research how to achieve generalization well enough to output consistently formatted and precise results. \textit{See Table 1}.
 While training models on custom datasets relevant to each application in our library is effective, a scalable and more promising approach would be achieving few/zero-shot capabilities.
 We are exploring the most effective methods to accomplish this along with scaling our computational resources to open the door to models with larger parameter sizes and more rigorous training.